Drooping Upper Eyelid (Ptosis)

 Dermatochalasis or excess skin of the upper eyelid is also referred to as “hooding”.
 The eyelid skin is the thinnest on the body and over a lifetime it thins and stretches.

 Additionally, your eyebrow can droop or your forehead can sag causing excess skin to be pushed down onto the upper eyelids.
 This condition causes patients to look tired, experience a heavy or fatigue sensation of their eyelids, and in some cases note limitations of their peripheral vision.

 Drooping Lower Eyelid (Ectropion)

 When the lower eyelid turns outward (Ectropion) the eye is exposed.
-This condition can be extremely uncomfortable, and the patient can experience dryness, burning and/or excessive tearing.
-In rare cases, this conditions can cause serious eye problems.
+This condition can be extremely uncomfortable, and the patient can experience dryness, burning, and/or excessive tearing.
+In rare cases, these conditions can cause serious eye problems.

 Drooping Lower Eyelid (Entropion)

 When the lower eyelid turns inward (Entropion) the lashes rub against the eye.
-This condition can be extremely uncomfortable, and the patient can experience dryness, burning and/or excessive tearing.
-In rare cases, this conditions can cause serious eye problems.
+This condition can be extremely uncomfortable, and the patient can experience dryness, burning, and/or excessive tearing.
+In rare cases, these conditions can cause serious eye problems.